alefore/weblog/journaling.md

 and/or to advance my model of the reality under analysis in directions that can yield further insights.

-### Asking Questions
+### Asking Questions: More important than Finding Answers

 Asking the right questions can be more important than figuring out their exact answers.

+> The mere formulation of a problem
+> is far more often essential than its solution,
+> which may be merely a matter of mathematical or experimental skill.
+> To raise new questions, new possibilities,
+> to regard old problems from a new angle,
+> requires creative imagination
+> and marks real advances in science.
+> – Albert Einstein

-#### Why?
+#### Asking Questions: Why?

 The reason asking the right questions can be very valuable is that it helps us direct our concentration towards the most important aspects of a model.